Chucky (TV series): Development

 Don Mancini (left) took a somewhat autobiographical approach to Jake's character, played by Zackary Arthur (right).

+In February 2018, Don Mancini expressed interest in developing a Chucky television series.
 On January 29, 2019, it was reported that a television series based on the Child's Play franchise was in development on Syfy, with Don Mancini serving as the creator and showrunner.
 Mancini was also expected to serve as executive producer alongside David Kirschner, Harley Peyton, and Nick Antosca.
 On January 11, 2020, during NBCUniversal's presentation at the TCA Winter Press Tour in Pasadena, California, it was announced that Syfy had given the production a straight-to-series order, in a deal with Universal Content Productions.
 While working on the show, Mancini was concerned about the potential impact the 2019 Child's Play reboot could have had in the franchise, speculating that, had it been a success, Universal Pictures could have decided to abandon the original film's continuity.
 However, the reboot film (made without Mancini's approval) did not affect the TV show and a sequel has not been produced.

 Mancini, who began working for television on the Hannibal series, wanted to "reinvent" the Chucky franchise by bringing it to this format, and subsequently expand its fandom.
 He took a somewhat autobiographical approach to Jake Wheeler's character, a gay teenager whose father is not accepting of the boy's "burgeoning sexual and romantic identity".
 The director cites this conflict as referential to his own adolescence.
 The show is a direct sequel to Cult of Chucky (2017), where the cliffhanger ending puts the titular character "on the road to a sexual exploration" after he transfers his soul to a female body.
 As an innovation for the character, Chucky is also used as a metaphor of the real life bully, guising himself to be "charming [and] funny" and manipulating people, labelled by Mancini as "the ultimate bully".
 By making him close to Jake, whose struggles are related to those of the LGBT community, the series also acknowledges that "Chucky himself has a queer kid", that being Glen/Glenda, from Seed of Chucky (2004).
 According to Decider's Jon O'Brien, "queer characters have been a Child's Play mainstay ever since Bride of Chucky (1998)'s ill-fated David (Gordon Michael Woolvett) back in 1998", but this series marks the first time they have such a prominent presence.
 However, Mancini stated that Chucky "is just a psychopath" and "will kill anybody", despite posing as Jake's ally.